 He must resign, resign immediately.

-I was the first federal official to publicly call for an independent investigation.
+In December, I was the first federal official to publicly call for an independent investigation.

-Anyway, she said in a statement.
+Anyway, she said in a statement, by the way, I'll get into this later.

-Apparently that tape is there.
+Apparently, that tape is there.

-All right, so to update you, the congressional delegation growing uh House Democratic Caucus Chair Hakeem Jeffries, New York Congressman Tom Swazi, Congressman Greg Meeks issued a statement echoing both uh Senate Majority Leader Chuck Schumer and Senator Kirsten Gillibrand calling for Governor Cuomo's resignation,
+All right, so to update you, the congressional delegation growing, House Democratic Caucus Chair Hakeem Jeffries, New York Congressman Tom Swazi, Congressman Greg Meeks issued a statement echoing both Senate Majority Leader Chuck Schumer and Senator Kirsten Gillibrand calling for Governor Cuomo's resignation, stating that he lost the confidence of the people of New York, confronting and overcoming the, you know, it goes on and on and on.

-It is clear Governor Cuomo has lost confidence of the governing partners of the of the people of New York, Governor Cuomo should resign.
+Due to multiple credible sexual harassment misconduct allegations, it is clear Governor Cuomo has lost confidence of the governing partners of the people of New York.

 Listen, I'm not assigning any motives to anybody.

-And you have a a lot of personal ambitions that sometimes go into all of this, but I'm surprised they did it this swiftly, and that that's a problem for Governor Cuomo.
+It's a very tight-knit group, and you have a lot of personal ambitions that sometimes go into all of this, but I'm surprised they did it this swiftly.

-Um she said, no, I'd never heard it before.
+She said, no, I'd never heard it before.

 And then he continued singing.

-I'm just looking at it, but it seems that you know the New York AG says that he violated state and federal law, but is there going to be any prosecution?
+I'm just looking at it, but it seems that, you know, the New York AG says that he violated state and federal law, but is there going to be any prosecution?

-He said the allegations have been fully substantiated, describing Cuomo's misconduct using the words criminal and illegal, and the AG said Cuomo had violated both state and federal law.
+He said the allegations have been fully substantiated describing Cuomo's misconduct using the words criminal and illegal.

 The word indictment, however, has not been used by anybody.